An algebraic approach to gravitational quantum mechanics: Examples

 To conclude this discussion on the square well, let us look at the limit of small $a$ and large $V_0$ such that the product $\alpha:=a|V_0|$ remains constant.
 That is, in the limit $a\to 0$ the box simulates a $\delta$ potential.
 For small $a$ relation \eqref{aq} results in a large $q$ approximately given by $q^2\approx\frac{2M\alpha}{a}$.
 For large $q$ a little exercise shows that $\tan(\va(q)a)\approx\frac{\pi}{2} \frac{a}{\lambda}$.
 Hence, via eq.\ \eqref{kappa1} we arrive at the ground state energy

 That is, in the limit $a\to 0$, which simulates a potential $V(x)\to 2\alpha\delta(x)$, the ground state disappears again.
 In other words, the Dirac $\delta$-potential does not have a bound state in gravitational quantum mechanics.
-For that reason we will consider a GUP deformed $\delta$ potential as final example. \\